C-Accel2019/Glossary/glossary.md

 ## Geospatial Interoperability

 Interoperability measures the ability of different computer systems to communicate and access, exchange, integrate, and (re)use data and other resources autonomously without human intervention.
 Geospatial Interoperability deals with the interoperability among geospatial systems, and software in particular.
 Standardization is a typical means to achieve interoperability.
-For instance, International Standardization Organization (ISO) has defined a series of metadata standards (ISO 19115, ISO 19139) to standardize the organization of metadata.
+For instance, the International Standardization Organization (ISO) has defined a series of metadata standards (ISO 19115, ISO 19139) to standardize the organization of metadata.
 And the Open Geospatial Consortium (OGC) has developed a wide range of web service specifications to define a standardized interface for the representation, retrieval and parsing of geospatial data of various types.

 \[**Used by:** A-6677\]